 Upon the creation of a new affiliate, the utility shall immediately notify the Commission of the creation of the new affiliate, as well as posting notice on its electronic bulletin board.
 No later than 60 days after the creation of this affiliate, the utility shall file an advice letter with the Energy Division of the Commission.
-The advice letter shall state the affiliate's purpose or activities, whether the utility claims that Rule II B makes these Rules applicable to the affiliate, and shall include a demonstration to the Commission that there are adequate procedures in place that will ensure compliance with these Rules.
+The advice letter shall state the affiliate's purpose or activities, whether the utility claims that Rule II.B makes these Rules applicable to the affiliate, and shall include a demonstration to the Commission that there are adequate procedures in place that will ensure compliance with these Rules.

 SoCalGas will comply with this Rule as new covered and non-covered affiliates are created.
-Within two calendar days of notification to SoCalGas, SoCalGas will notify the CPUC of: (1) any newly formed U.S. domestic covered or non-covered affiliate; or (2) the confirmation of registration with foreign governmental authorities for covered or non-covered affiliates located outside the U.S.; and then post this information on its internet web site.
+Within two business days of notification to SoCalGas, SoCalGas will notify the CPUC of the confirmation of: (1) the formation of any new U.S. domestic covered or non-covered affiliate; or (2) the confirmation of registration with foreign governmental authorities for covered or noncovered affiliates located outside the U.S.; and then post this information on its internet web site.

-SoCalGas will file an advice letter with the Energy Division within 60 calendar days of the creation of: (1) any new U.S. domestic covered or non-covered affiliate; or (2) the confirmation of registration with foreign governmental authorities for covered or non-covered affiliates located outside the U.S. The advice letter will provide the information required by this Rule for the new covered or non-covered affiliate.
+SoCalGas will file an advice letter with the Energy Division within 60 calendar days of the confirmation of : (1) the formation of any new U.S. domestic covered or non-covered affiliate; or (2) the registration with foreign governmental authorities for covered or non-covered affiliates located outside the U.S. The advice letter will provide the information required by this Rule for the new covered or non-covered affiliate.